hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Here we go, the query-language read-only (i.e. `SELECT FROM`) access possibility is achieved by multiplying several times the node maintenance cost.

 But, how to cheapen such a deployment cost back to what it was before?
+Is it possible to cheapen it even more by reducing the amount of deployments for large bridge proof processors (or any other folks keeping a lot of different protocol nodes up and running)?
 And what about `INSERT INTO`?

 ## Approach